nickp10/mcubed-lineup-insight-data/README.md

 * The contest list request will produce an array of [Contests](#Contest) written as a JSON formatted string to the standard output.
 * The player card request will produce a [PlayerCard](#PlayerCard) object written as a JSON formatted string to the standard output.
 * The player insight request will produce an array of [Players](#Player) written as a JSON formatted string to the standard output.
+* The team insight request will produce an array of [TeamInsights](#TeamInsight) written as a JSON formatted string to the standard output.

 Node Module Dependency
 ----